Elizam Escobar: Political activist

 During his years as a student, he became actively involved in the Puerto Rican independence movement.
 He became a member of the underground group called Fuerzas Armadas de Liberación Nacional (FALN).
 After he earned his bachelor's degree in Visual Arts, he moved to New York City.
 In New York he attended the City College of New York.
 Escobar also taught art at the Museo del Barrio's School of the Arts from 1979 to 1980.

 On 4 April 1980, Escobar was among eleven FALN members arrested by the FBI in Evanston, Illinois, under the suspicion of plotting to bomb Federal installations.
 They were charged with seditious conspiracy and related charges.
 During and after the trial he maintained his position that he and the others were prisoners of war.
 Escobar was sentenced to a prison term of 68 years which was to be served in the federal prison of El Reno, Oklahoma.
 On 7 September 1999, Escobar and the ten other prisoners who were arrested with him were granted clemency by President Bill Clinton.
 Escobar returned to Puerto Rico immediately upon his release.

 Artistic work

 During his incarceration, Escobar used his free time to produce much of his art work.
-He also wrote about art and his theories about art were published in journals like Rethinking Marxism, Third Test and Left Curve.
+He also wrote about art and his theories about art were published in journals like Rethinking Marxism, Third Text and Left Curve.
 Escobar argued against the use of art as political propaganda and was in favor of artistic autonomy.
 While serving his prison term, a series of his art work, which he titled Art as an Act of Liberation, was exhibited in the following galleries: